frostworx/hassio-squeezebox-buttons/README.md

 Send all your squeezebox buttons to Home Assistant via webhook

-Some scripts _(could as well be reduced to just one, the scripts are mostly identical)_ which send all button presses on a Logitech Squeezebox to your Home Assistant via webhook _(only tested with Squeezebox Radio)_
+Short script which send all button presses on a Logitech Squeezebox to your Home Assistant via webhook _(only tested with Squeezebox Radio)_

 Trigger whatever action you like for each of them using a Home Assistant Automation.

-No dependencies, just install them via ssh and add them to your Squeezebox init scripts.
+No dependencies, just scp it to your Squeezebox and add it to the init scripts.

 The only linux tools used are already preinstalled in the squeezebox